- American Physical Society Sites

 - Become a Member

-Small grants of up to $500 per family are available for APS meeting attendees to a meeting or who incur extra expenses for caregiving during the meeting.
-Grants are available for the APS March Meeting, April Meeting, and most unit meetings.
+Small grants of up to $500 per family are available for APS meeting attendees who incur extra expenses for caregiving during the meeting.
+Grants are available for the APS March Meeting, April Meeting, and for most unit meetings.
 Please note that funds are limited and the more you claim, the less we can award to others.
+Grants available to attendees who attend in-person meetings and virtual meetings.

 Applications open when meeting registration opens.
 To be considered for a grant, complete the application by the given deadline.